 No Impact.
 The proposed PH1 replacement building, public clinic, and associated parking lot would be constructed entirely within CSULB boundaries.
 The proposed project would consolidate the CHHS and serve existing students and would not result in population growth (see Section 3.14, Population and Housing) that could increase the use of existing neighborhood and regional parks or other recreational facilities.
-Therefore, the proposed project would not result in the increased use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated.
+Therefore, the proposed project would not result in the increased use of existing neighborhood and regional parks or other recreational facilities.
+Therefore, the proposed project would not result in the increased use of existing neighborhood and regional parks or other recreational facilities.
+Therefore, the facility would occur or be accelerated.
 No impact would occur.